awsdocs/amazon-elasticache-docs/doc_source/redis/GettingStarted.ConnectToCacheNode.md

 ### Connecting to an Encryption/Authentication enabled cluster<a name="Connecting-to-an-Encryption-Authentication-enabled-cluster"></a>

 By default, redis\-cli uses an unencrypted TCP connection when connecting to Redis\.
 The option `BUILD_TLS=yes` enables SSL/TLS at the time of redis\-cli compilation as shown in the preceding [Download and install redis\-cli](#Download-and-install-redis-cli) section\.
 Enabling AUTH is optional\.
 However, you must enable encryption in\-transit in order to enable AUTH\.
-For more details on ElastiCache encryption and authentication, see [ElastiCache for Redis in\-transit encryption \(TLS\)](in-transit-encryption.md)\.
+For more details on ElastiCache encryption and authentication, see [ElastiCache in\-transit encryption \(TLS\)](in-transit-encryption.md)\.

 **Note**
 You can use the option `--tls` with redis\-cli to connect to both cluster mode enabled and disabled encrypted clusters\.
 If a cluster has an AUTH token set, then you can use the option `-a` to provide an AUTH password\.